cfergs/kubernetes-homelab/docs/monitoring.md

 ## Prometheus

-Using [prometheus-community](https://github.com/prometheus-community/helm-charts) helm chart to configure prometheus, grafana and upload of metrics via thanos. [bitnami-thanos](https://github.com/bitnami/charts/tree/main/bitnami/thanos) does thanos querying, compacting and storegateway actions.
+Using [prometheus-community](https://github.com/prometheus-community/helm-charts) helm chart to configure prometheus and grafana.

 Prometheus monitors metrics for:
 * cert-manager